amintasvrp/NodeJS_Rocketseat/README.md

-# NodeJS Rocketseat
+# Product Manager Core

-Repository for the REST API developed during the Rocketseat's NodeJS course.
+Repository for a Product Manager REST API.
+It was developed during the [Rocketseat's Starter NodeJS course](https://skylab.rocketseat.com.br/node/curso-node-js).

 ## Getting Started
 1. Clone the repository and install depencencies: